How to buy 2026 World Cup tickets

 Apply for 2026 World Cup tickets by entering FIFA’s ticket draw

-How the FIFA World Cup ticket draw works:
+How FIFA World Cup ticket applications works:

 Register interest and create a FIFA ID on FIFA.com

-Allocation from the first phase draw will then happen no earlier than September 30 2025.
-The first phase draw occurs before all teams have qualified, which is expected to happen no later than March 2026.
-Fans lucky enough to get through the draw will then be given a date and time when they can log on to buy the tickets for the 2026 World Cup matches they are allocated.
-Fans must purchase all tickets they have won in the draw or lose them all.
-For example, if you were lucky enough to get tickets for two matches you are unable to buy tickets to just one match and not the other.
+Allocation from the first phase draw will then happen no earlier than September 29 2025.
+The first phase draw occurs before all teams have qualified, which won’t be fully determined until March 2026 in World Cup play-offs (although most teams will be confirmed by the time of the FIFA World Cup Finals draw on December 5 2025).
+Fans lucky enough to get through Phase 1 of ticket applications will then be given a date and time when they can log on to buy the tickets for 2026 World Cup matches at the locations they are allocated.

-FIFA 2026 World Cup ticket categories
+What are the FIFA 2026 World Cup ticket categories

 Category 1 tickets are the most expensive and usually offer seats in the best spots, for example by the halfway line.
 At the other end at the spectrum, Category 4 tickets are the least expensive and likely to be in the nosebleeds.